Continual Memorization of Factoids in Language Models: Conclusion

 \section{Conclusion}

 In this paper, we formalize finetuning a language model with factual knowledge in the \emph{continual memorization} framework.
-In contrast to continual learning, which focuses on general capability, we focus on the specific challenges inherent to finetuning on long-tail factoids.
-Through careful experiments, we establish that the long-tail factoid data is the largest culprit in making a model forget memorized factoids from previous stages of finetuning.
+In contrast to continual learning, which focuses on general capabilities, we focus on the specific challenges inherent to finetuning to memorize knowledge.
+Through careful experiments, we establish that finetuning on factoid data causes the most severe forgetting on the memorized factoids from previous stages of finetuning.
 We then evaluate experience replay methods that are often used in continual learning and find that they do not satisfactorily revive forgotten factoids.
-To address the issue of forgetting, we propose a surprising yet effective strategy \ours{}.
-By mixing random word sequences or generic pretraining data into different stages of training, \ours{} outperforms replay-based methods in our experiments despite not using any factoids from the original set in its mixing process.
-Finally, we analyze \ours{} using Logit Lens and ablation studies to find that it teaches the model to reduce inter-fact interference by changing where it stores facts. \ours{} opens up many new directions for future research.
+To address the issue of forgetting, we propose a surprisingly effective strategy \ours{}.
+By mixing random word sequences or generic pretraining data into different stages of training, \ours{} outperforms replay-based methods and other baselines in our experiments despite not using any factoids from the original set in its mixing process.
+Finally, we analyze \ours{} using Logit Lens and ablation studies to find that it teaches the model to change where it stores facts---moving it to earlier layers or diversifying the knowledge storage location.
+Studying the continual memorization problem opens up many new directions for future research.
 For example, future work may explore \ours{} and similar approaches to ensure that safety-tuning is not easily undone by further finetuning.
-Its efficacy also poses interesting questions about the dynamics of memorization in language models, which we are excited to see investigated in future work.
+Its efficacy poses interesting questions about the dynamics of memorization in language models, which we are excited to see investigated in future work.